SS York

-SS York was a small steamer that was used to haul freight on Okanagan Lake and Skaha Lake.
+SS York was a small twin-screw steamer that was used to move passengers and freight on Okanagan Lake and Skaha Lake for the Canadian Pacific Railway Lake and River Service.
 York was built in 1902 by Bertram Iron Works of Toronto and assembled at Okanagan Landing.
 She was pre-fabricated with a steel hull and was twin-screw-driven.
 She was a small vessel in comparison to the many other ships on the lake; York was only 88 by 16 feet (27 by 4.9 metres).
 York was capable of moving 134 tons in freight and could carry up to 90 passengers.

 Purpose

 York was originally built to replace SS Victoria on Trout Lake in the Kootenays; however, SS Aberdeen was in need of a relief vessel.
 Aberdeen was in dire need of a refitting, hence York was launched on Lake Okanagan in 1902.
 After Aberdeen returned to Lake Okanagan, York provided way point service(service to location when called in)(online ref.) and worked as a tug boat, carrying cargo that had been clustered on the deck of Aberdeen.
 Although York was not intended to work as a tugboat, it pushed and pulled barges on Lake Okanagan during fruit season to move perishables to Okanagan Landing so they could be readied for shipment to markets.
 During the winter when the lake would freeze, York was used to break the ice for larger ships such as Aberdeen.

-York worked on Okanagan Lake until 1921, when she was relocated to Skaha Lake (Dog Lake), where York transported passengers on Skaha Lake and up the river channel in Penticton.
+York worked on Okanagan Lake until 1921, when she was relocated to Skaha Lake (Dog Lake), where York transported passengers up Okanagan River through Penticton.
 Traveling up and down the channel was tedious and York frequently got stuck in sandbars.
 York retired when the railway between Penticton and Okanagan falls was complete, after which she was sold to Sid Leary (never put back into service) and eventually dismantled.